bbclr20/SLAM-Notes/README.md

 CMake 3.5.1

+Other libs are listed in the description of each example.

 ## Examples

 ### 01-CMake Basic

 An example which uses **CMake** to create the makefile of an application.
-The executable links the library of **OpenCV** to show an image.
+The executable file links the library of **OpenCV** to show an image.

 Create a build directory which is used to save the Makefile, share lib, etc.